geekwaytothewest/ruleslawyer-infra/CUTOVER.md

 > Deterministic alternative: temporarily set the services' `desiredCount` to 0 for
 > this first deploy so it completes immediately, push images, then restore to 1 and
 > redeploy.
+The backend has no `desiredCount` (it's CPU-autoscaled, min capacity 1),
+> so for it either push its image first or temporarily set `autoScaling.minCapacity:
-The ECR repos use `removalPolicy: RETAIN`, so a failed/rolled-back
+> 0`; the other four services use `desiredCount`.
+The ECR repos use `removalPolicy:
-> deploy orphans them — delete or import them before retrying.
+> RETAIN`, so a failed/rolled-back deploy orphans them — delete or import them
+> before retrying.

 Then populate the created secrets (empty/placeholder until you fill them):